Jul 23, 2014

 Learning Support Services Office offers a one-day summer orientation program to incoming students with documented learning disabilities.
 The program is offered in conjunction with the StART program.
 During our LD Orientation, you and your parents meet the Learning Support Services staff and are provided with an overview of accommodations, training on various assistive technologies, and time management and study skills workshops specific to the unique demands of the CIA student experience.

-All first-time freshmen, regardless of housing status in the fall, stay overnight in Taplin Residence Hall Sunday night of StART.
+All first-time freshmen, regardless of housing status in the fall, stay overnight the Sunday night of StART.
 CIA will provide sheets and a pillow.
 You should bring your toiletries (e.g., soap, shampoo, toothbrush, and toothpaste), a change of clothes, and other things you might need overnight.
 Remember, you're not moving in just yet.
 Here are some additional suggestions for what to bring.

 We encourage parents and guardians to attend this program!
 Each student may bring up to three guests to StART.
 We want to make sure we answer all of your questions as well as your parents' questions before school starts in the fall.

-You and your guests will park in the CIA JMC Building parking lot located at 11610 Euclid Ave.
-The entrance to the parking lot is to the rear of the building.
+You and your guests will park in the CIA Gund Building parking lot located at 11141 East Blvd.
+The entrance to the parking lot is behind the building.
 You may park overnight only if you are attending without guests.
 View directions and our campus map.

 Associate Director of Student Life